rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ### Intl.UnitFormat

-AWB: So let's go to UnitFormat
+AWB: So let's go to UnitFormat.

 ZB: It's an interesting formatter.
 We see a high demand for it.
 But it's a little tricky to figure out what kind of data should be inside it and what kind should not be.
 What I can say is that we're looking into a very plain formatter.
 So we'd expect users of the API to specify the unit.
 But we think it would be very powerful to turning JavaScript into a powerful platform that can internationalize user interfaces.
 It can be any unit of measure.